minio/docs/source/security/openid-external-identity-management/configure-openid-external-identity-management.rst

 can use the access key and secret key to access and perform operations on MinIO.

-SEe the :ref:`minio-sts-assumerolewithwebidentity` for reference documentation.
+See the :ref:`minio-sts-assumerolewithwebidentity` for reference documentation.